Le-Zheng/zoo-tutorials/flink/InferenceModel_with_openVINO_acclerating_on_FlinkStreaming.md

 ## Dataset and pre-trained models
 ### Extract dataset and pre-trained model
-Extract dataset from [ImageNet](http://www.image-net.org/) and pre-trained model ResNet50 from [here](http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz).
+In this example, we extract image ImageNet, and save it in `resources` folder.
+The pre-trained model ResNet50 can be obtained from [here](http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz).
 ### Data preparation and pre-processing
 Get image from `resources` folder, and return an input stream using `classLoader.getResourceAsStream`
 ```
 val classLoader = this.getClass.getClassLoader
 val content = classLoader.getResourceAsStream("n02110063_11239.JPEG")
 ```
 Then, you may pre-process data as you need.
 In this sample, `trait ImageProcessing`  provides approaches to convert format, resize and normalize.
-The input stream is supposed to be converted as below.
+The input stream is supposed to be converted as below:
 ```
 val imageBytes = Stream.continually(content.read).takeWhile(_ != -1).map(_.toByte).toArray
 val imageMat = byteArrayToMat(bytes)